getporter/porter/docs/content/cli/installations_delete.md

 ### Synopsis

-Deletes an installation, including all claim, result and output records.
+Deletes all records and outputs associated with an installation

 ```
 porter installations delete [INSTALLATION] [flags]